BB2ME #7 – You gain one true advantage when you grow old

 2019

 I ran around the final bend and peered towards the finish line.
-Hmm – it was rather empty.
-There are usually plenty of people ahead of me by the time I reach the finish line.
-Not this time.
+Hmm—it was relatively empty.
+There are usually plenty of people ahead of me when I reach the finish line, but not this time.
 I felt good during the race, but nothing special.
 It was the Loudoun 8K race in April 2018.
-I did not know it at the time, but I had finished in the top 20 overall, second in my age bracket.
+I did not know it then, but I had finished in the top 20 overall, second in my age bracket.
+Thank God – there is an advantage you gain when you grow old.

-I am a decent runner – not fast, not slow
+I am a decent runner as I grow old – not fast, not slow.

-I have been a runner for over 30 years.
+Running has been a part of my life for over 30 years.
 I started running in college.
 I do not run because I am highly talented.
 No. I run to burn calories and maintain my sanity.
 Running helps me keep off the pounds and not lose my mind.
 I like running.
 I do not love it.
 In order to maintain my motivation, I race on a regular basis.
 My goal is to complete one race a month.
 As a result, I have finished many local events.

 Why I wrote this billboard

 Last year was pivotal for me.
-I turned 50 years old.
-I was officially old.
+I turned 50 years old, officially old.
 Getting old is hard.
 Many things get worse as you age.
 One advantage that I noticed is that my placing in running races improved.
-In fact, I finished in the top three of my age bracket in multiple races which was something new.
-I was in a different age bracket, 50-59, and my results were finally improving.
+I finished in the top three of my age bracket in multiple races, which was something new.
+I was in a different age bracket, 50-59, and my results finally improved.
+This is the advantage you gain when you grow old.

 I finished 3rd in my age group at St. Patrick’s Day 5K.

 Running is a highly competitive sport.
-As already mentioned – I am not a fast runner.
-I have never won a race.
-I doubt I ever will.
-The good news is that I have been able to maintain my fitness over the decades and it is finally paying off.
-The reality is that there are a lot less good runners in the older age brackets.
-The wear and tear of running take a toll over the years.
-Many great runners stop in their fifties.
-Good news for slugs like me.
+As already mentioned, I am not a fast runner.
+I have never won a race, and I doubt I ever will.
+The good news is that I have been able to maintain my fitness over the decades, and it is finally paying off.
+The reality is that there are a lot fewer good runners in the older age brackets.
+The wear and tear of running has taken a toll over the years.
+Many great runners stop in their fifties, which is good news for slugs like me.

 Sucking wind after the Loudoun County 5K.

-A few years ago I made major adjustments to my training.
-I used to run almost every day.
-I reduced the number of days I run to 3-4 times a week.
+A few years ago, I made significant adjustments to my training.
+It was based on a new training approach for older runners like me.
+I used to run almost daily.
+I reduced the number of daily runs to 3-4 times weekly.
 This change allows my body to recover properly.
 I still experience injuries, but I feel better nowadays.
 As a result of this change, I am still able to race.
-As the years go by, my placing is improving.
+As the years go by, my placement is improving.
 Less competition means better results.
-I actually don’t care that much about my results, although it is fun to win a prize every now and then.
-Makes me feel young again.
+I don’t care that much about my results, although it is fun to win a prize now and then.
+It makes me feel young again.

 Train smart to run forever

-Train smart to run forever – plan I follow.
+Train smart to run forever – the plan I follow.

 How I incorporated this billboard into my life

 I plan to keep running for the next decade, perhaps even longer.
 That means more training and more races.
-This billboard is a reminder that sticking with something pays dividends in the long run.
-Many days I do not feel like running at all.
-One way I motivate myself is to remember this billboard and the results that training will spawn.
+This billboard reminds me that sticking with something pays dividends in the long run.
+Many days, I do not feel like running at all.
+One way I motivate myself is to remember this billboard and the results that training will produce.
 Shoes on…out the door.

 But I also realize that winning doesn’t always mean getting first place; it means getting the best out of yourself.